pynenc/pynenc/docs/configuration/configuration.rst

 Specifying Configuration File Path
 ----------------------------------

 A specific configuration file can be indicated using the `PYNENC__FILEPATH` environment variable.
-Additionally, a file exclusive to a particular `ConfigBase` instance can be specified, e.g., `PYNENC__TESTCONFIG__FILEPATH` for `TestConfig`.
+Additionally, a file exclusive to a particular `ConfigBase` instance can be specified, e.g., `PYNENC__SOMECONFIG__FILEPATH` for `SomeConfig`.

 .. note::
    The configuration system is designed to be easily extendable, allowing users to create custom configuration classes that inherit from `ConfigBase`.
 This flexibility facilitates the modification of specific parts of the configuration as necessary for each system.